BYU-PRISM/GEKKO/docs/ml.rst

    :align: center

    Now that the models have been trained, they can be used for optimization.
-The same optimization code used for the source function will be used for these models, with the exception that the y variable is now calculated from these machine learning models.
+The same optimization code used for the source function is used for these models, with the exception that the y variable is now calculated from these machine learning models.

 .. container:: cell code